 Handwoven Tea Towels

 The beautiful tea Towels in handwoven cotton come in many different colors and patterns.
 Some of the designs are made in Thailand, where Sylvia and Nor-Nor from Chimmuwa source the handwoven fabric from artisans in the small villages along the border to Myanmar.
 Other designs have been developed in collaboration with Weavers, which is a social business in Cambodia, empowering women in the villages to take charge of their own life and gain independence and pride that comes with earning an income.
+This year we also have a selection of tea towels with block print from the fair fashion brand Domlei based in Phnom Penh.

 Contoured Peace Silk Sleep Masks